Editor’s Note: This article was originally published in June 2017. It was updated in July 2019 to reflect current product recommendations.

 Moral of the story: Leave the glass bowls for the TV chefs, and grab yourself a metal set.
 If you've got access to a restaurant supply store, you'll find that the metal bowls are cheaper there than anywhere else.
 If not, this set of nesting stainless steel mixing bowls will furnish all the sizes you need.

 A good wooden spoon is any cook's best friend, whether it's used for stirring a sauce, tasting a soup, or making the creamiest possible risotto.
 For the true aficionados among us, it's not unusual to end up with half a dozen wooden utensils in various shapes and sizes.
-You can start off with this set of three OXO rounded spoons, though eventually you'll want the turner set as well: The flat edges are ideal for scraping up fond and getting into the corners of pots, and the slotted tool will help you lift pasta or other foods out of boiling water for testing.
+But to start out, grab this one from Le Creuset (Kenji's favorite wooden spoon).
+It’s perfect for stirring and tasting, but also for scraping up fond and getting into the corners of pots.

-A well-made set of tongs is like a heatproof extension of your own fingers.
-With solid construction, slip-resistant grips (ever try to grab onto a pair of stainless-steel-only tongs with greasy fingers?), and scalloped edges perfect for grabbing the most tender stalks of spring asparagus or the biggest bone-in pork roast, these OXO Good Grips 9-inch Stainless Steel Locking Tongs set the bar for quality.
+A well-made set of tongs is like a heatproof extension of your own fingers, which is why dive into finding we did a deep the best tongs out there.
+With solid construction, slip-resistant grips (ever try to grab onto a pair of stainless-steel-only tongs with greasy fingers?), and scalloped edges perfect for picking up the most tender stalks of spring asparagus or the biggest bone-in pork roast, these OXO stainless steel locking tongs set the bar for quality.

 A Slotted Fish Spatula